 Need to Get Rid of Junk?
 We Can Help.

 Call Nixxit to remove your unwanted pallets today!
-Our treated wood removal and disposal service ensure your pallets end up in the right place.
+Our pallet removal service ensures your pallets end up in the right place.
 Whether you need a warehouse cleanout or in-home pickup, we’re here to offer sustainable disposal.